 When we started implementing Lean Manufacturing principles, one of the first things we had to learn was how to properly identify what exactly was happening on the Rampvan production line, where we convert the Toyota Sienna minivan for wheelchair access.
 Without getting too much into a class on lean manufacturing, we spent A LOT of time over the past 6-8 months going over and over the Toyota Sienna line, looking at each of the stations, tracking exactly what was happening and then measuring, timing, documenting…. and then measuring, timing, documenting some more.

 So how does Lean help us avoid this trap?
 How do we aim to keep our price points and margins in check?
 Very simply, we focus on eliminating these costs!
 Once we began to look at these processes in a new light, see these small improvements and start implementing these changes – even something as small as giving a guy a flashlight – they started adding up.
-It all equals better utilization of the production line, the line side space, and more efficient flow of vehicles and parts.
-As it stands today, we’ve reduced the entire Rampvan production line to about 2/3′s of the original size – good for BraunAbility, and better for the you, the customer.
+It all equals better utilization of the production line, the line side space, and more efficient flow of vehicles and parts and a better wheelchair van for you, our customers.
+As it stands today, we’ve reduced the entire Rampvan production line to about 2/3’s of the original size – good for BraunAbility, and better for the you, the customer.
 This means that a van completely cycles through the conversion process in a little over 5 days, instead of approx. 8 1/2 days compared to last fall!

 Okay, it’s quicker.
 But is it better?
 I’m proud to say that first time pass rates are the highest they’ve ever been, and rework costs and time are down.
 The quality department has seen a significant reduction in the surprises that show up in final check out and the vans are more consistent now than they’ve ever been.